By: Kelli Beach

 Iron plays a role in energy production, immune function and more, making it a vital mineral for overall health.

-Incorporating iron-rich foods your diet can help alleviate iron deficiency anemia, but if your anemia is severe, you might need to add iron supplements to your nutrition routine.
+Incorporating iron-rich foods in your diet can help alleviate iron deficiency anemia, but if your anemia is severe, you might need to add iron supplements to your nutrition routine.
+Iron rich foods include: sweet potatoes, beef, turkey, chicken, shrimp, spinach, broccoli, and kale.

 Talk to your doctor before taking iron supplements to determine the best dosage for you, especially if you have a history of anemia.